benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] Research option "srsort" when search directly in Wikipedia to try not to skip results on custom replacement when paginating
 - [ ] Add a new option to _skip_ a page for revision for a user, but keep it available for the rest.
 - [ ] Research how to _chain_ misspelling replacements, e.g. `Master` to `Máster` to `máster`.
-- [ ] New feature to review a specific page
+- [ ] \#114: New feature to review a specific page

 ### Docs
 - [ ] Publish the rules of BenjaBot
 - [ ] Complete the rest of the technical design
 - [ ] The Java code is formatted with [Prettier Java](https://github.com/jhipster/prettier-java)
 - [ ] The TypeScript code should be formatted with Prettier too
 - [ ] The Java code has been migrated Java 11.
 The only issue is the tests with @DataJpaTest so they have been disabled, but it seems a problem of Spring/JDK itself, so it is not worth to investigate more.
+Also the @WebMvcTest ones have not been migrated to Junit5 yet.
 - [ ] Add Swagger for the API
 - [ ] Propose a standard format for the misspelling descriptions in Wikipedia list